bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+The relational database is the collection of tables and data representing the information and SQL is the language used to manage and navigate it.

 - [ ] Why do tables need a `primary key`?

+To make sure that each record is unique and distinguishable and easily accessed / referenced.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Intermediary table

 ## Minimum Viable Product